espressocommunication/fafmrq_new/wp-content/plugins/addons-for-elementor/readme.txt

 ### Why Livemesh Addons for Elementor? ###
 * **Beautiful Design** - First thing you notice when you try our addons - focus on details and unmatched design for a product of this kind.
 Our work has been featured on leading sites for web design - AWWWARDS, Dribbble, TheBestDesigns, Envato, and Colorlib.
-* **Ease of Use** - We don't overwhelm you with plain-looking elements forcing you to customize endlessly to achieve the desired look.
-Instead, we bundle elegant styles with each addon for you to pick and choose, styles that don't require extensive customization.
+* **Ease of Use - We don't overwhelm you with loads of plain-looking widgets that expect you to customize endlessly to achieve the desired look.
+Instead, we bundle multiple elegant styles for most commonly used addons for you to pick and choose; styles that don't require extensive customization.**
 * **Fast Loading** - Along with a focus on design and usability, performance is core to the success of this addons plugin.
 We try to avoid features bloat by bundling essential styles and widgets.
 * **Quality Code** - With over 8 experience with WordPress development, we care to deliver a quality product.
 * **Mobile Optimized** - All Elementor extensions are well tested on devices of all sizes.
 Usability and ease of use are important to us.